osexpert/GoreRemoting/README.md

 https://stackoverflow.com/questions/50190568/net-standard-4-7-1-could-not-load-system-private-corelib-during-serialization/56184385#56184385

 You will need to add some hacks yourself if using BinaryFormatter across .NET Framework and .NET

+PS: why won't this be a problem for all serializers?

 ## Performance
 Performance (1MB package size):